saadk408/Forecast-Sales/README.md

 - Install Python 3.6 environment with needed packages listed in Prerequistes

-## Running the tests
+## Running the Forecast

+- Save sales data as "sales_train.csv" in "data" folder
+- Run "sales-forecast-monthtot-textfeat.ipynb" using "test.csv" stored in "data" folder
-- Run "sales-forecast-monthtot-textfeat.ipynb" to output "submission.csv", which are forecasts for next month's total sales using the "test.csv" to predict
+- Forecasts for next month's total sales for each store-item combination outputted as "test.csv"

 ## Built With